 The diagram above shows the details for processing the answers.
-When the user inputs an answer, the system will check whether the answer is accurate or not and total up the number of correct answers.
-When the tutorial is completed, the system will then check the total number of correct answers with the matching message.
-Users can click Reset or Start to start answering questions again or proceed to the next lesson.
-In each tutorial, worksheet can be downloaded.
-These worksheets will be updated from time to time.
+When the user inputs an ^{answer}, the system will check whether the answer is accurate or not and total up the ^{number} of correct answers and wrong answers.
+At the same time, the score will also be calculated.